MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/rbn-deletingband.md

 ## <a name="return-value"></a>Valore restituito

-Il valore restituito per questa notifica non viene utilizzato.
+Il valore restituito per questa notifica non viene usato.

 ## <a name="requirements"></a>Requisiti